ClickHouse and PromQL

 Test docker compose setup

-- Clickhouse instance, configured with TimeSeries schema and prometheus protocol handlers
+- ClickHouse with the TimeSeries schema and Prometheus protocol handlers

-- Grafana instance provisioned to use Prometheus as the default data source
+- Grafana provisioned with Prometheus as the default data source